Solidity & MetaMask Compatibility

 (but for Solidity ABI encoding/decoding).

-You won't be able to use Rust types for which no mapping to a Solidity type exists.
+You won't be able to use Rust types for which no mapping to a Solidity type is defined.

 An error about a missing trait implementation for this type will be thrown.